-- Lovalty
+- loyalty

-- Confidentiality
+- confidentiality

-- Obedience
+- obedience

-- Full disclosure
+- full disclosure

-- Accounting for all funds, and
+- · accounting, and

-- The duty to use skill, care, and diligence
+- the duty to use skill, care, and diligence

 In today's real estate practice, the vast majority of brokers operate as transaction brokers.
 Transaction brokers do not owe fiduciary duties.
 Only single agents owe full fiduciary duties to the parties they represent.
 This is why the term agent is not appropriate to use unless the broker, and thereby their associates, enter into a single agent relationship.